roibarzur/pto-selfish-mining/README.md

 # pto-selfish-mining
-Code repository of the paper
+Code repository of the paper Efficient MDP Analysis for Selfish-Mining in Blockchains.